Information for undergraduate students 2022-23

 Lecture attendance

 All CST students are expected to attend all lectures in-person where possible.
-All lectures will be recorded (and distributed as dictated by the department Lecture Recording Policy).
+Lectures will be recorded and distributed according to the Department's Lecture Recording Policy.

 Blended learning guidance